quantumquantara-arch/aureon/evercycle-codex/evermap_spec.md

 ## 5. Use cases

-- Internal Quantara dashboards for monitoring global coherence and risk.
+- Internal Aureon dashboards for monitoring global coherence and risk.
 - Aureon debug/ops tools for inspecting how temporal context is being read.
-- NexLevelAI simulation interfaces for visualizing different futures under varying Evercycle states.
+- Aureon simulation interfaces for visualizing different futures under varying Evercycle states.
 - Optional educational or public tools to help people see how personal and collective cycles intersect.